Exercise-Induced Asthma

 Environmental Conditions

 It has also been shown that living in or exercising in areas with high pollution levels can exacerbate EIB symptoms.
-To avoid triggering your symptoms, it is important to know where you exercise.
+To avoid triggering your symptoms, it is essential to know where you exercise.

 Exercise may lead to significant breathing difficulties, which can worsen if they do not manage their asthma symptoms.